A Closer Look at the Rasmussen University – Rockford Campus

 Are you curious about attending Rasmussen University?
 It’s only natural to want to get the inside scoop on what to expect from the campus nearest you.
 We spoke with the Rockford campus director and ten-plus-year veteran of Rasmussen University Craig Steege to give you background on what you can expect from the campus and the important information you need to know about the Rasmussen University community.

 What is the history of Rasmussen University and the Rockford campus?

-Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its high-demand and flexible educational programs since 1900.
+Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its career-focused and flexible educational programs since 1900.
 The University is committed to academic innovation and providing a high standard of education while empowering students to pursue a college degree.
 The University offers Certificate and Diploma programs as well as degree programs at the Associate’s, Bachelor’s and Master’s level online and across 23 campuses nationwide.

 The Rockford campus opened in 2006 and has been a growing and supportive community of learners ever since.
 The campus is one of four the University operates in Illinois.